CSUS-CS-CPE159/class_example/ide/README.md

 The objective of this assigment is to practice how to program to use read a block from ide device with interrupt.
 </p>

+### Note: Once you add previous content into your spede-target file.
+When you run 'spede-target' command, make sure you have "fs.img" file in your current folder.
+If you are not working on the file system, just create a empty 'fs.img' file.

 ### How to run this code
 Compile into <i>MyOS.dli</i>